 (D) Words either heals or hurts, (Proverbs 12:18)

 (E) Words either sustains hope or kills, (Proverbs 29:20)

 A leader is a person capable of influencing his followers with his words.
-Let’s compare two well known leaders in the recent history, Martin Luther King, Jr. and Adolf Hitler.
-In August 28th 1963, Luther delivered his best public speech titled “I have a dream” in which he called for an end to racism in the United States while Hitler’s first public speech after becoming the chancellor of Germany in the year 1933 inspired racism in the hearts of the fellow Germans.
+Let’s compare two well-known leaders in recent history, Martin Luther King, Jr. and Adolf Hitler.
+On August 28th, 1963, Luther delivered his best public speech titled “I have a dream” in which he called for an end to racism in the United States while Hitler’s first public speech after becoming the chancellor of Germany in the year 1933 inspired racism in the hearts of the fellow Germans.
 While Luther’s speech earned the freedom of blacks in America in the generations to come Hitler’s speech on that day sealed the fate of 11 million people around the world out of which 6 million were Jews.

 (I) Does what I say judge sin and uphold righteousness?

 (II) Is my speech flavored with the love of Christ?